dsoloviov/frov-ffpw-time-tracker-filling-tool/README.md

 #### Month:

-Month can be specified as number (1 for January, 12 for December) or using the word: January, June, etc. Also user can use keyword 'current' to use current month.
+Month can be specified as number (1 for January, 12 for December) or using the word: January, June, etc. Also user can use the keyword 'current' to use current month.

 #### Comment: